Salem Radio Network News Saturday, December 6, 2025

 By Christy Santhosh

-(Reuters) -Regeneron Pharmaceuticals beat Wall Street estimates for third-quarter results on Tuesday, helped by strong demand for its eczema treatment, Dupixent, and cancer treatment Libtayo, sending shares up 8%.
+(Reuters) -Regeneron Pharmaceuticals beat Wall Street estimates for third-quarter results on Tuesday, helped by strong demand for its eczema treatment, Dupixent, and cancer treatment Libtayo, sending shares up 10% in afternoon trading.

-The drugmaker said it will resubmit the marketing application for the pre-filled syringe version of higher-dose Eylea, or Eylea HD, after the U.S. Food and Drug Administration declined its approval on Monday.
+The drugmaker also announced plans to resubmit the marketing application for the pre-filled syringe version of higher-dose Eylea, or Eylea HD, after the U.S. Food and Drug Administration declined its approval on Monday.

-The company has been facing multiple regulatory setbacks due to the issues at Catalent’s Bloomington filling facility, which caused a delay for three pending applications of eye drug Eylea with the FDA.
+The company has been facing multiple regulatory setbacks due to the issues at Catalent’s Indiana filling facility, now owned by Novo Holdings, which led delays in three pending FDA applications for the eye drug Eylea.

-Regeneron plans to submit the new filler application by January 2026, which could receive FDA approval by mid 2026, according to multiple analysts.
+Regeneron plans to submit the new filler application by January 2026, with potential FDA approval expected by mid-2026, according to multiple analysts.

 Regeneron has been trying to move its customer base to higher-dose Eylea, which allows longer intervals between injections for patients.